Auxiliary power unit: Spacecraft

 The Space Shuttle APUs provided hydraulic pressure.
 The Space Shuttle had three redundant APUs, powered by hydrazine fuel.
 They were only powered up for ascent, re-entry, and landing.
 During ascent, the APUs provided hydraulic power for gimballing of the Shuttle's three engines and control of their large valves, and for movement of the control surfaces.
 During landing, they moved the control surfaces, lowered the wheels, and powered the brakes and nose-wheel steering.
 Landing could be accomplished with only one APU working.
 In the early years of the Shuttle there were problems with APU reliability, with malfunctions on three of the first nine Shuttle missions.

 Armored vehicles

 APUs are fitted to some tanks to provide electrical power without the high fuel consumption and large infrared signature of the main engine.
-As early as World War II, the American M4 Sherman had a small, piston-engine powered APU for charging the tank's batteries, a feature the Soviet-produced T-34 tank did not have.
+As early as World War II, the American M4 Sherman had a small, piston-engine powered APU for charging the tank's batteries, a feature the Soviet-produced T-34 tank did not have.The United States Army Tank Automotive Research, Development and Engineering Center (TARDEC) developed a 100 kg auxiliary power unit (APU) for the M1 Abrams tank to replace a 230 kg battery.
+The new APU will also be more fuel-efficient than the tank's main engine.